Arzanico/resume/README.md

   Im from Buenos Aires, Argentina, but Im living in Kualar Lumpur (MY), at the moment.

   Im working as a freelance right now.

-  Etl, data mining and natural language procesing are some of the most common works I do, but I have experience with clustering and machine learning as well.
+  Etl, data mining and natural language processing are some of the works I have done and you can found in my repositories.
+But I have experience with clustering and machine learning as well.
+Also, I worked with some geoReferenced data like geoJson, Kml, Kmz and Shapes files.

+  Finally, I have a bit of experience with some cloud tools as Microsoft Azure and Google Cloud Platform.

   For inquiries you can write to my email.
 I will try to answer you as soon as possible.
   -> nclsarzani@gmail.com